-Depending on nationality and bi-national agreements there is more than one visa or entry option available for exchange/international students.
-These are traditional consular visa, e-visa, passport, national ID, airport visa entries.
+Depending on nationality and bi-national agreements, there is more than one visa or entry option available for exchange/international students.
+These are traditional consular visa, e-Visa, passport, national ID, or airport visa entries.
 Once you have a clear understanding of how you will enter Turkey and what is most convenient for you, you will be able to make your choice.

 See below for a step by step guide for deciding how you will proceed: